-1. Complete the Application for Admission and Scholarships, supplying official copies of the final transcripts from the appropriate schools and the required test scores as well as other required documentation.
+1. Complete the Application for Admission, supplying official copies of the final transcripts from the appropriate schools as well as other required documentation.
 2. Complete the assessment testing, ACT, CLT, or SAT and any other tests required.
 3. Submit enrollment deposit.

 4. Complete Housing Application.

 5. Submit a completed Health Information Form.
 This form may be obtained from the ETBU website or the Office of Admissions.

 6. Submit Immunization records

 7. Submit Bacterial Meningitis shot record.